hackzilla-project/TicketBundle/README.md

 Migrating to 1.0
 ----------------

-    - remove new Hackzilla\Bundle\FOSUserBridgeBundle\HackzillaFOSUserBridgeBundle() from AppKernel.php
+* remove new Hackzilla\Bundle\FOSUserBridgeBundle\HackzillaFOSUserBridgeBundle() from AppKernel.php
+* remove hackzilla/fosuser-bridge-bundle from composer.json

 Pull Requests
 -------------